moderndive/moderndive/vignettes/paper.md

 ## 3 ethnicitynot~    0.138     0.073      1.89   0.059   -0.005    0.282
 ```

 The interaction model is "more complex" as evidenced by its regression table involving 4 rows of parameter estimates whereas the parallel slopes model is "simpler" as evidenced by its regression table involving only 3 parameter estimates.
-In can be argued however that this additional complexity is warranted given the clearly different slopes in left-hand plot of \autoref{fig:interaction-and-parallel-slopes-model-1}.
+It can be argued however that this additional complexity is warranted given the clearly different slopes in the left-hand plot of \autoref{fig:interaction-and-parallel-slopes-model-1}.

-We now present a contrasting example, this time from [ModernDive 6.3.1](https://moderndive.com/6-multiple-regression.html#model-selection) involving Massachusetts USA public high schools.
+We now present a contrasting example, this time from Chapter 6 of the online version of [ModernDive Subsection 6.3.1](https://moderndive.com/6-multiple-regression.html#model-selection) involving Massachusetts USA public high schools.
 Read the help file by running `?MA_schools` for more details.
 Let's plot both the interaction and parallel slopes models in \autoref{fig:interaction-and-parallel-slopes-model-2}.

 ```r